AsalBarak/advanced_fMRI_course/OnlineResources.md

 ### Andrew Jahn
 [Here](https://www.youtube.com/user/Shala5ha5ka) for the videos but he also as a [blog](https://www.andysbrainblog.com/) (see the old version [here](http://andysbrainblog.blogspot.com)).
-He has some very good follow along 'tutorials' for FSL, Freesurfer and AFNI amongst other things.
+He has some very good follow along 'tutorials' for FSL, SPM, Freesurfer and AFNI amongst other things.

 ### Center for Brains, Minds and Machines